-During the periods presented, our sources of cash included our operating activities and working capital, as well as proceeds from sales of hotels and other assets, property insurance, debt refinancings, term loan agreements, Senior Notes, and common and preferred stock offerings.
-Our primary uses of cash were for capital expenditures for hotels and other assets, acquisitions of assets, operating expenses, repayment of notes payable, redemption of our Series D preferred stock, dividends and distributions on our common and preferred stock and distributions to our joint venture partner.
+During the periods presented, our sources of cash included our operating activities and working capital, as well as proceeds from sales of hotels and our credit facility and contributions from our joint venture partner.
+Our primary uses of cash were for capital expenditures for hotels and other assets, acquisitions of assets, operating expenses, including funding the negative cash flow at our hotels, repurchases of our common stock, repayments of notes payable and our credit facility, dividends and distributions on our common and preferred stock and distributions to our joint venture partner.
 We cannot be certain that traditional sources of funds will be available in the future.

 Operating activities.
 Our net cash provided by or used in operating activities fluctuates primarily as a result of changes in hotel revenue and the operating cash flow of our hotels.
 Our net cash provided by or used in operating activities may also be affected by changes in our portfolio resulting from hotel acquisitions, dispositions or renovations.
-Net cash provided by operating activities was \$305.3 million in 2018, \$306.8 million for 2017 and \$287.8 million for 2016.
+Net cash used in operating activities was \$116.7 million in 2020 as compared to net cash provided of \$290.9 million in 2019.
+The net decrease in cash provided by operating activities in 2020 as compared to 2019 was primarily due to the temporary suspensions and reduced operations at our hotels caused by the COVID-19 pandemic.